Banknote Durability Testing

 In order to keep reprinting costs to a minimum, a key driver for banknote substrates is to make the paper as robust as possible, so as to withstand the physical, environmental and chemical abuse that notes may suffer when in use.

 Typically 95% of all banknotes manufactured are printed simply to replace the worn-out and damaged notes that have been removed from circulation.*

-Smithers Pira offer a vast range of tests to assess the physical, surface and durability performance of banknotes, including stiffness, resistance to tear propagation, crumpling resistance, fold endurance and simulated environmental ageing.
+Smithers Pira offers a vast range of tests to assess the physical, surface and durability performance of banknotes, including stiffness, resistance to tear propagation, crumpling resistance, fold endurance and simulated environmental aging.

-Our durability testing is complemented by a critical assessment of security features before and after durability testing, including the high resolution analysis using a document examination system.
+Testing is complemented by a critical assessment of security features before and after durability testing

 *Source: The Future of Banknote Technology to 2024, Smithers Pira.